A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Applications to Various Problems

-Generalized linear bandits (GLB) constitutes an important class of parametric stochastic bandits, where the expected loss depends on an unknown parameter through a known link function.
-This formulation introduces non-linearities into linear bandits, enhancing their expressivity while retaining tractable structures.
-We focus on logistic bandits as a representative instance of GLB to concretely illustrate the applicability of ONS and the integration of \lightons.
+Parametric stochastic bandits model decision-making problems with partial feedback, and generalized linear bandits (GLB) is a fundamental instance where the expected loss depends on an unknown parameter through a known link function.
+This formulation introduces non-linearities into linear bandits, enhancing their expressivity while retaining tractable solutions.